 Left-handedness does not have a simple inheritance model.
 Children of left-handed parents are more likely to be left-handed than children of right-handed parents.
 However, since the percentage of left-handed people is quite small compared to right-handed, left-handed parents in most cases will have right-handed children.

 The handedness genetic calculator calculates the probability based on statistical data.
 Although according to some studies, it is possible to find out which hand the child prefers from the 13th week of pregnancy, the environment has a rather large impact, as a result of which, preferences can change.
+In 18 percent of identical twins one twin is right-handed and the other left-handed.

 Please feel free to contact us if you are willing and able to assist us in improving our translations.
 Contact us: info@gencalc.org.